AlexMolCode/cypress-automation-tests/README.md

 - Screenshots, videos, and command logs for each test
 - Test Replay button for step-by-step debugging

-Previous Cypress Cloud runs for this portfolio can be accessed on the [latest runs page](https://cloud.cypress.io/projects/in78pu/runs)
+Previous Cypress Cloud runs for this portfolio can be accessed on the [latest runs page](https://cloud.cypress.io/projects/in78pu/runs).
 Note: API tests using cy.request() are executed in Node (not in the browser).
 Because of this, console logs and network activity will not appear in Cloud replay like they do in UI tests.
 Here is documentation on Cypress Cloud's Test Replay to step through previous test runs: [Test Replay Documentation](https://docs.cypress.io/cloud/features/test-replay)
-If testing locally, you can also push local runs to the cloud via `npx cypress run --record` on the command line.